AbdulhakeemAdekunle/first-contributions/additional-material/public_opensource_projects/repositories.md

 You're reqiured to create a branch from the main branch to start working.
 _Do not merge your new branch with the main branch_
 You're expected to create a new branch from this main branch
-Then, push only the new branch to the upstream after you're done with you contribution
+Then, push only the new branch to the upstream after you're done with your contribution
 run `git checkout -b <new-branch-name>` after forking the repo.
 then, `git push -u origin <new-branch-name>` when you're done with your work.